opensearch-project/oui/wiki/releasing-versions.md

 # Backport process

-In general, we strongly encourage updating to the latest version of EUI to obtain bug fixes, and we do not actively consider backporting fixes to previous major or minor release versions.
+In general, we strongly encourage updating to the latest version of OUI to obtain bug fixes, and we do not actively consider backporting fixes to previous major or minor release versions.
 The exception to this is when supporting Kibana's release process, as we want to avoid pushing larger changes near the feature freeze.

 ### Tracking issue

-When preparing for a backport a GitHub issue should be created in EUI referencing the relevant issues and/or PRs to be included - see https://github.com/elastic/eui/issues/3386 as an example.
+When preparing for a backport a GitHub issue should be created in OUI referencing the relevant issues and/or PRs to be included - see https://github.com/elastic/eui/issues/3386 as an example.
 This issue is used to keep track of the patch's completion progress and to ensure the desired changes are included in the release.

 ### Patch process